Suicide and Depression – Warning Signs and Prevention

 5. Personality traits affect risk too.
 Perfectionists and pessimists tend to struggle more with mood disorders.
 Those quick to blame themselves when life goes wrong torture their self-esteem.
 An inability to tolerate stress or seek support when needed wears down mental resilience.

-In the end, depression results from a complex interplay between biological, psychological, and social factors.
-It distorts how someone sees themselves and the world.
+This article, therefore, concludes that depression is a multifactorial condition, drawing from both biological, psychological, and social aspects of clinical psychology.
 Depression highlights flaws and weaknesses while minimizing positive qualities and accomplishments.
 While risk runs high in some families and personalities, anyone can suffer depression after enough adversity and stress pile up without relief.
-Without treatment, negative thoughts become entrenched, eroding self-worth.
-Suicide can start to seem like the only escape from unbearable emotional pain.
 Recognizing personal warning signs early remains key, as treatment can prevent minor depression from spiraling into despair.
 Paying attention to mental health and getting help when needed provide the best protection, regardless of risk factors.

 Warning Signs for Suicide